-Valuation date Actuarially determined contribution rates are calculated as of December 31, each year, which are 12 months prior to the beginning of the fiscal year in which contributions are reported.
+Valuation date Actuarially determined contribution rates are calculated as of as of December 31, each year, which are 12 months prior to the beginning of the fiscal year in which contributions are reported.

-Methods and Assumptions Used to Determine 2022 Contribution Rates:
+Methods and Assumptions Used to Determine 2023 Contribution Rates:

 Actuarial cost method Aggregate entry-age normal.
 Amortization method Level percentage of payroll, closed.

-Remaining amortization period 21-year closed period.
+Remaining amortization period 20-year closed period.
 Asset valuation method 5-year smoothed market; 20% corridor.

-Wage growth 2.75% Price inflation 2.25%

-Salary increases 2.85% to 13.75% including inflation.

-Investment rate of return 7.25%

-Retirement age Experience-based table of rates that are specific to the type of eligibility condition;

-last updated for the 2020 valuation pursuant to an experience study of the period 2017 to 2019.
+Wage growth 2.75% Price inflation 2.25% Salary increases 2.75% to 13.75% including inflation.
+Investment rate of return 7.25% Retirement age Experience-based table of rates that are specific to the type of last updated for the 2020 valuation pursuant to an experience period 2017 to 2019.
 Mortality For non-disabled retirees, the Pub-2010, Amount-Weighted, below-median income, General, Retiree, Male (adjusted 106%) and Female (adjusted 105%) tables, and future mortality improvements projected using scale MP-2020.
-For disabled retirees, the Pub-2010, Amount-Weighted, below-median income, General, Disabled Retiree, Male and Female (both unadjusted) tables, and future mortality improvements projected using scale MP-2020.
-For active members, the Pub-2010, Amount-Weighted, below-median income, General, Employee, Male and Female (both unadjusted) tables, and future mortality improvements projected using scale MP-2020.

-Other There were no benefit changes during the year.
+For disabled retirees, the Pub-2010, Amount-Weighted, below-median income.
+General, Disabled Retiree, Male and Female (both unadjusted) tables, and future mortality improvements projected using scale MP-2020.
+For active members, the Pub-2010, Amount-Weighted, below-median income, General, Employee, Male and Female Other There were no benefit changes during the year.

-Information above based on valuation assumptions used in the December 31, 2020 actuarial valuation.
+Information above based on valuation assumptions used in the December 31, 2021 actuarial valuation.